Paul Coulthard: Research

 Coulthard has been an Editor with the Cochrane Oral Health Group since 2002, Editor-in-Chief of the international scientific journal Oral Surgery 2013-2018 and was a founding Editorial Board Member of the International Journal of Surgery 2002-2018.
 He has undertaken numerous clinical pain studies developed from his systematic reviews that have investigated intra-operative local analgesia and postoperative systemic analgesic strategies.

 He designed, validated and introduced the Indicator of Sedation Need (IOSN) tool to support individual clinician decision making and determine population need for clinical service planning.
 This tool received international recognition and is adopted by the NHS, being used for over 500,000 patients in the UK.
 Coulthard contributed to the development of the 'Getting it Right First Time' (GIRFT) national programme launched by the NHS.

 He was principal investigator for an international study investigating the benefits of tissue adhesive compared to traditional alternatives such as sutures for the skin closure of long surgical incisions.
-Moreover, Coulthard is leading research improving the response of healthcare professions to Domestic Violence to those presenting with facial and dental injury.
+Moreover, Coulthard is leading research improving the response of healthcare professions to domestic abuse to those presenting with facial and dental injury.
 Coulthard has published over 200 scientific papers and managed a combined budget of over £185 million.

 Coulthard has led and chaired several working groups for NHS England including Commissioning Dental Services - Conscious Sedation in a Primary Care Setting (2017), Greater Manchester Cluster Safe and Sustainable Programme (2012), Dental System Leadership Group and developed the Commissioning Guide for Oral Surgery, Oral Medicine and Supporting Specialties (Oral & Maxillofacial Pathology, Radiology and Microbiology).

 He has been an expert adviser to the British National Formulary, NHS Direct, and The National Institute for Health and Care Excellence (NICE).
+He is professional member of the (NICE) Domestic Abuse Committee due to publish in 2027.

 Coulthard together with British Dermatologist Irene Leigh created the 'Barts Centre for Squamous Cancer' in 2021 funded by Barts Charity.
-A centre of excellence dedicated to improving the detection, treatment and quality of life for patients with squamous oral, oesophageal and skin cancer.
+A centre of research excellence dedicated to improving the detection, treatment and quality of life for patients with squamous oral, oesophageal and skin cancer.

 Teaching

-Coulthard through his role as Professor of Oral and Maxillofacial Surgery teaches undergraduate medical students, dental students and those form allied health professional courses.
+Coulthard through his role as Professor of Oral and Maxillofacial Surgery teaches undergraduate medical students, dental students and those from allied health professional courses.
 He supervises and teaches postgraduate students at Master's and PhD level.

 Coulthard established Barts Digital - Transforming Oral Healthcare in 2022.
 This programme utilises virtual reality with Queen Mary University of London having the largest number of Haptic Dental Trainers in any school in the world.

-The fourth edition of Coulthard's textbook Oral and Maxillofacial Surgery, Radiology, Pathology and Oral Medicine (Master Dentistry Volume 1) was published 2022 (Paul Coulthard, Philip Sloan, Elizabeth Theaker, Anita Sengupta).
+The fourth edition of Coulthard's book Oral and Maxillofacial Surgery, Radiology, Pathology and Oral Medicine (Master Dentistry Volume 1), was published in 2022 (Paul Coulthard, Philip Sloan, Elizabeth Theaker, Anita Sengupta).
 Coulthard has authored 7 chapters in other textbooks.

 Coulthard was an Advanced Life Support trainer for Resuscitation Council UK for over 10 years and taught advanced resuscitation and life support techniques to several surgical, medical and dental specialities.

+The book, Artificial Intelligence in Facial Trauma and Systemic Health, by Pham, Holmes, Chatzopoulou and Coulthard was published in 2026 by Springer Nature.